ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R206]** The "Exit BPI Interoperability" Operation MUST satisfy the following conditions to be valid:
 * The digital signature over the operation's content is valid
 * The digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI Subject
-* The unique identifier of the invoking BPI Subject is in the list of authorized BPI Subjects on the IVSM
+* The unique identifier of the invoking BPI Subject is in the list of authorized BPI Subjects on the target IVSM
-* The cryptographically secured and masked secret supplied by the invoking BPI Subject matches the one stored in the IVSM for that BPI Subject
+* The cryptographically secured and masked secret supplied by the invoking BPI Subject matches the one stored in the target IVSM for that BPI Subject

 **[R207]** For BPI Interoperability, a valid "Exit BPI Interoperability" operation that a BPI invokes MUST return
 * a value of processing success or failure, and if successful